 The present study focuses on characterizing the shelf circulation off the AGVL.
-By taking benefit of an intensive hydrographic cruise carried out in summer 2008 (Lacarra et al., 2011) and supplemented by mooring instruments which recorded current velocities and hydrographic properties over complete annual cycles, we aim at documenting the summer regional circulation on the shelf in order to better understand its role in the spatial and temporal distributions of the water masses, in particular the mCDW which is recurrently observed on the AGVL shelf in summer (Jacobs, 1989; Rintoul, 1998; Lacarra et al., 2011), and the implications for the cross shelf exchanges and oceanglacier interactions.
-The region considered in this study mainly consists of a ca. 100 km wide shelf extending between 142°E and 146°E, from the Antarctic coast to the shelf break at a latitude of about 65°50'S (Fig. 1).
+By taking benefit of an intensive hydrographic cruise carried out in summer 2008 (Lacarra et al., 2011) and supplemented by mooring instruments which recorded current velocities and hydrographic properties over complete annual cycles, we aim at documenting the summer regional circulation on the shelf in order to better understand its role in the spatial and temporal distributions of the water masses, in particular the mCDW which is recurrently observed on the AGVL shelf in summer (Jacobs, 1989; Rintoul, 1998; Lacarra et al., 2011), the implications for the cross shelf exchanges and ocean-glacier interactions.
+The region considered in this study mainly consists of a ca. 100 km wide shelf extending between 142°E and 146°E, from the Antarctic coast to the shelf break at a latitude of about 65°50'S (Figure 1).
 The shelf bottom topography (Beaman et al., 2011) delineates a deep depression, the Adélie Depression, with maximum depth of ca. 1300 m reached near the coast.
 The depression is bordered by shallow (200 m deep) banks on both its northeastern and western sides, and shoals toward the shelf break where a 420 m deep sill, the Adélie Sill, separates the shelf from the offshore slope region.
-Observational evidence and numerical model results suggest that to the north of the shelf break a cyclonic gyre circulation exists (Bindoff et al., 2000; Aoki et al., 2010), although the exact extent and volume transport of the gyre are largely unknown.
+Observational evidence and numerical model results suggest that in this latitudinal band a cyclonic gyre circulation exists (Bindoff et al., 2000; Aoki et al., 2010), although the exact extent and volume transport of the gyre are largely unknown.
 This "subpolar gyre" is a transition region encompassing water masses, the Antarctic Surface Water (AASW) and the modified Circumpolar Deep Water (mCDW), which have access to the AGVL shelf (e.g. Orsi et al., 1995; Whitworth et al., 1998).
-The southern branch of the gyre is made by the westward flowing Antarctic Slope Current which is a major provider of mCDW intrusions onto the shelf (e.g. see Bindoff et al., 2000; Williams et al., 2010, Fig. 1).
-The alongshelf distribution of the warm temperature anomalies associated with these intrusions is to some extent determined by the relative proximity of the Antarctic Slope Front (Williams et al., 2011).
+The southern branch of the AAB gyre is made by the westward flowing Antarctic Slope Current which is a major provider of mCDW intrusions onto the shelf (e.g. Bindoff et al., 2000; Williams et al., 2010, see Figure 1).
+The along-shelf distribution of the warm temperature anomalies associated with these intrusions is to some extent determined by the relative proximity of the Antarctic Slope Front (Williams et al., 2011).
 AASW is a widespread water mass extending on either side of the shelf break and includes a surface mixed layer with thickness and properties seasonally varying from a shallow (order 10 m), warm and fresh layer in summer to a deep (order 100 m), cold layer in winter.
-Remnants of the winter mixed layer, known as Winter Water (WW), are found in summer on the
+Remnants of the winter mixed layer, known as Winter Water (WW), are found in summer on the AGVL shelf as a subsurface temperature minimum underneath the warmed surface mixed layer and above the mCDW (e.g. Rintoul, 1998).